 No wonder no one wants to speak up when they’re having a hard time.

 No one wants to be “crazy”.
 No one wants to lock themselves in their house because they’re afraid to go outside.
 No one really wants to distance themselves from everyone they know.
 No one really wants to not wash their hair for weeks on end or talk to themselves in public or yell at something that isn’t there.
 But mental illness wants them to.

 According to the National Institute of Mental Health, about 45 million Americans are suffering from a mental illness—and those are only the diagnosed cases.

 The National Institute Of Mental Health (NIMH) breaks down mental illness into two categories: any mental illness and serious mental Illness.
-Any mental illness is defined as any mental, behavioral, or emotional disorder.
-AMI can vary in impact, ranging from no impairment to mild, moderate, and even severe.
+Any mental illness is defined as any mental, behavioral, or emotional disorder and can vary in impact, ranging from mild, moderate, and even severe.
 Serious mental illness is defined as a mental, behavioral, or emotional disorder resulting in serious functional impairment, which substantially interferes with or limits one or more major life activities.

 It’s important to note that not everyone’s mental illness is the same.
 Just because one person acts a certain way with Bipolar Disorder, doesn’t mean that every person with a Bipolar diagnosis will act that way.
 Anxiety and depression present themselves in many different forms.

 If you have been following along with me on Instagram or Instagram Stories or Facebook or my blog, you know I am very open about my own struggles with anxiety, PTSD, depression and fibromyalgia.
 Every single day is a fight.

 A lot of people have told me that I could control it just by “being positive”, “shifting my mindset”, or my favorite, “have you tried essential oils?”.